TylerPardun/Pardun_Stock_Algorithm/README.md

 $ conda activate your_name_here
 ```

+If the environment set up is not working as it should, don't be alarmed.
+This seems to be a common occurence across other repositories and could very well just be the way each computer is wired up.
+If this is the case, create a new environment in Anaconda and download the packages needed until **psa_main.py** runs on your machine.
+Should be simple.

 ## Usage
 After the environment is set up in Anaconda, you are able to run **psa_main.py**.
 There are two options you can choose from.
 If you are wanting predictions from your list of stocks set in **Symbols.csv** before trading begins on December 9th, 2022, you would want to run